Rosemary Pork Chops with Pan Gravy

 Directions

-When ready, take a heavy-bottomed skillet and heat 2 tbsp of butter with 1 tbsp of olive oil to help the butter not burn over medium heat.
-When the pan is nice and hot add the pork chops.
+When ready, take a heavy-bottomed skillet and heat 2 tbsp. of butter with 1 tbsp. of olive oil to help the butter not burn over medium heat.
+Add the chops to the hot pan.
 Allow the chops to cook for several minutes until the corners of the meat appear golden.
 Once turned allow the chops to cook until the juices run clear.
-Pork Chops are done when the internal temperature is 165℉.

 Remove the chops from the pan and reduce the heat to medium-low.

-Add the 2 tbsp of flour to the pan and use a whisk to move it around the pan juices.
+Add the flour to the pan and use a whisk to move it around the pan juices.
 Slowly add the stock whisking as you pour to help deglaze the pan.

 Continue whisking until the gravy is thickened.
 Remove from heat and take a ladle to scoop up the gravy and pour directly over the chops.